NikZy/TDT-4174-machine-learning/README.md

 `python logistic_regression_from_scratch.py`

 ## Evaluating logistic regression (self made):
-The self made logistic regression model is trained by running "Logistic_Evaluate.py" in the source folder, the regression strarts with coeficients retreived from the "Logistic.txt" in the models folder
+The self made logistic regression model is trained by running "Logistic_Evaluate.py" in the source folder, the regression strarts with coeficients retreived from the "Logistic.txt" in the models folder and results are saved to "logisticResults.txt" in results
 `python Logistic_Evaluate.py`